KavarodB/nodejschess/README.md

 ├── package-lock.json
 ├── package.json             # Project dependencies and scripts
 ├── server.js                # Main Node.js server setup with Socket.IO
-├── server_old.js            # (An older version of the server, can be noted or removed) └── utils.js                 # Utility functions (e.g., makeid for room codes)
+└── utils.js                 # Utility functions (e.g., makeid for room codes)
 ```